The Latest: Maine sues opioid maker over deceptive marketing

 Frey says Purdue and the Sackler family misled Maine consumers and played a significant role in accelerating the opioid epidemic.

+The Centers for Disease Control and Prevention says prescription opioids were involved in 100 overdose deaths in Maine in 2017.

-Maine set a state record for drug overdose deaths in 2017 with 417.
-The number declined to 354 last year.
+The state set a record for total drug overdose deaths that year with 417.

 Purdue has vowed to fight the lawsuits, calling them “misleading attacks.”
 The company is based in Stamford, Connecticut.